Maritime Transport Act 1994

 You could also call this:

-When you use a power given by section 305, you must carry proof of who you are.
+When you use a power from section 305, you must carry proof of who you are.
 You have to show this proof if someone asks you to.
-You also have to show proof of why you have the power to do something, or explain it in general, if someone asks you to.
+You also have to show or explain why you have the power to do something if someone asks you to.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.